Sophie Errante: Political career

 In 2012, Errante was the successful socialist candidate for Loire-Atlantique's 10th constituency.
 For the 2017 election, she moved to LREM.

 Following the 2017 legislative election, Errante stood as a candidate for the National Assembly's presidency; in an internal vote within the LREM parliamentary group, she lost against François de Rugy.

 In parliament, Errante serves on the Finance Committee.
 In addition to her committee assignments, she is a member of the French delegation to the Inter-Parliamentary Union (IPU).
-Since 2018, she has also been representing the parliament on the supervisory board of the Deposits and Consignments Fund (CDC).
+From 2018 to 2022, she also represented the parliament on the supervisory board of the Deposits and Consignments Fund (CDC).

-Since November 2017, Cicurel has been part of LREM´s executive board under the leadership of the party's successive chairmen Christophe Castaner and Stanislas Guerini.
+Since November 2017, Errante has been part of LREM´s executive board under the leadership of the party's successive chairmen Christophe Castaner and Stanislas Guerini.

 Following the 2022 legislative election, Errante stood again as a candidate for the National Assembly's presidency; in an internal vote, she lost against Yaël Braun-Pivet.